enricopisoni/SHERPA-simulation-old/README.md

 # SHERPA-simulation

+## Working with SRR at both 0.1x0.1 and 0.1x0.05 deg resolution
+Now the code has been adapted creating a new 'sherpa_globals.py', to allow simulations for

+- SRR at 0.1x0.1 degrees (using 'sherpa_globals_cams42_01_01.py')
+- SRR at 0.1x0.05 degrees (using 'sherpa_globals_cams42_01_005.py')

+To use one of the 2 options, please copy 'sherpa_globals_cams42_01_**.py' to 'sherpa_globals.py'

+Note that the downscaling feature (presented in the next subsection) works both for 0.1x0.1 and 0.1x0.05 SRR.

+## Preparing results for the downscaling module
 In this branch I adapt the 0.1x0.1 deg resolutionSRR to work with a new downscaling module.
 This module requires a different structure of emissions and concentration files.

 For emissions: